9 Herbs To Start Your Holistic Medicine Cabinet + Healing Tea Recipe

 Healing effects and how to use:

-When sliced open to reveal its gel and applied externally, aloe can provide relief to scrapes, wounds, burns, and any general skin irritations or imbalance.
+When sliced open to reveal its gel and applied externally, aloe can provide relief to scrapes, wounds, burns, and any general skin irritations or imbalances.
 Aloe contains properties that stimulate skin repair and decrease inflammation.

 Aloe vera can also be beneficial for your hair.
 It may be used as a conditioner for shiny hair and it contains proteolytic enzymes that repair dead skin cells on your scalp.